emmeowzing/dynamic-continuation-orb/README.md

 # CircleCI `dynamic-continuation` Orb

-This orb simplifies `.circleci/config.yml` files by allowing engineers to add any number of additional configs under `.circleci/` matching repository directory paths that only run when the code therein changes.
+This orb allows the use of any number of configs under `.circleci/` that only run when there are changes in coinciding directory paths.
 Directory-targeted workflows offer engineers reduced pipeline execution time, and by extension, reduced CI costs.

 <p align="center" width="100%">
   <img width="80%" src="img/dynamic-continuation-example.png" alt="example">